Meristem Securities: Meristem Stockbrokers

 Meristem Stock Brokers Limited (MSBL) is a wholly independent subsidiary of Meristem Securities Limited (MSL).
 MSBL operates under full licensing by the Securities and Exchange Commission(SEC) in Nigeria and is a member of the Nigerian Stock Exchange (NSE).
 In 2017, Meristem Stockbrokers ranked second 'by value of equities transactions' on the Nigerian Stock Exchange.
 In January 2018, Meristem Stockbrokers announced Mr Saheed Adewale Bashir as their new Managing Director/Chief Executive Officer who replaced Mr Oluwole Abegunde.

 The company launched the first Online stock trading platform in Nigeria, MeriTrade.

-MSBL has remained a leading player in Nigeria's competitive investment market with a solid reputation as a highly professional and client-centric brokerage firm.
-MSBL provides holistic stockbroking and research services to a wide array of clients across the African continent, Europe and USA.
-The company launched the first Online stock trading platform in Nigeria, MeriTrade and its demo simulation for learning MeriGame.

 Meritrade

 Meritrade is an online platform under Meristem Securities Limited and was incorporated in 2014.
 The platform allow users trade stock online on the Nigeria Stock Exchange.
 In 2016, the platform was voted the best online trading platform.
 Last year, Meritrade launched Merigame, a virtual game that allows users buy and sell stocks for fun.

-MeriGame

-MeriGame is an investment game from MeriTrade by Meristem Securities that helps demystify the stock market process.
-The MeriGame platform is the exact replica of the stocks traded on the floor of the Nigerian Stock Exchange which enable traders learn how to buy stocks under real market conditions.

-Meristem Wealth
+Meristem Wealth Management

 Meristem Wealth Management Limited (MWML) was incorporated in August 2008 as a wealth management company and was registered as a Fund and Portfolio Manager with the Securities and Exchange Commission (SEC).

 The company transformed from the asset management and business advisory unit of Meristem Securities Limited into a fully-fledged Wealth Management Company and floated its first Mutual Fund worth 1 billion naira In 2015.

 MWML currently manages an asset portfolio, Asset under Management (AUM) that has consistently grown over the years.
-AUM capitalisation currently stands in excess of 188 billion naira as at December 2017.
+AUM capitalisation currently stands over 188 billion naira as at December 2017.